microscaler/tinkerbell/docs/mdbook/src/concepts/Tiffany-FAR Agent Kubernetes Controller & Integration with Flintlock.md

 ## ❓ Why Now?

-Autonomous agents like Tinkerbell require isolated, reproducible, and resource-constrained execution environments — much like microVMs.
+Autonomous agents like Tiffany require isolated, reproducible, and resource-constrained execution environments — much like microVMs.

 Google’s Gemini CLI and other systems assume developer desktops or ephemeral cloud sandboxes.
 But these models break down when: